Many Renewalists say yes for prophecy. The biblical evidence favors them. Now what about prophets?

 2..
 Grace is needed in the New Covenant

 The passage in Deut.
 18 needs to be filtered through the New.
-Yes, many times prophets today predict things that do not come true, like this or that candidate wining or not winning the presidency or some such thing.
+Yes, sometimes prophets today predict things that do not come true, like this or that candidate wining or not winning the presidency or some such thing.
 Should the church stone them to death?
 Of course not.
 We live in the New Covenant.
 Grace is needed.
 Should we consider him a false prophet if even one predictive prophecy does not come true?
-Not necessarily, for grace is needed, again.
+No, for grace is needed, again.

 3..
 Evaluating prophecies

 Prophets can speak two or three in sequential order, and others can weigh or judge what they say (1 Cor.
 14:29).
 The church should judge the prophecies.
 There doesn’t need to be a “team of prophets only” to judge them.
 This shows too much self-interest and self-protection.
 It’s a potentially dangerous clique.
 Don’t pastors and other church leaders get to judge the prophecies?
 Of course they do.
 They would be derelict in their care for the church if they did not.

 But what do we do if the prophet develops a pattern of untrue predictive prophecies?
 Clearly when his predictions regularly don’t come true, he is speaking from his own soul, not from the Spirit.
 Someone needs to speak into his life and tell him to get off of youtube or shut down his blog.
 Further, someone going on youtube or writing on his blog or posting on facebook shows an untethered, unchurched, independent prophet in the first place.
 Bad news.
 Heading for trouble, eventually.
 He can certainly post his words on his ministry platforms, but I urge people not to obey or put much confidence in this independent prophet, until he can prove that he belongs to a Christian community who regularly judge his prophecies.

 5..
 Learning from an accurate prophet